-The first issue, Future Art Ecosystems: Art x Advanced Technologies (FAE1) was published on 9 July 2020.
-The second issue, Future Art Ecosystems: Art x Metaverse (FAE2) will be released on 6 July 2021.
-The launch event will be streamed via Serpentine’s Twitch on 13 July 2021 at 5pm BST.
-To receive a copy of the new report, details about the launch event and other updates, please sign up to our FAE newsletter.
+The second issue, Future Art Ecosystems: Art x Metaverse (FAE2) has now been released.
+The launch event will be live streamed via Serpentine’s Twitch on 13 July 2021 at 5pm BST.
+For further information, please visit the event page.

 FAE1: Art x Advanced Technologies (July 2020)